egrinfeld/salesforce_aws_integration/README.md

-For instructions open Salesforce and AWS guidelines.pdf file
+For instructions open "Salesforce and AWS integration guidelines.pdf" file